What is Generative Engine Optimization (GEO)? 2026 Guide

 Google AI Overviews Optimization

-Google AI Overviews (formerly SGE) leverage existing Google ranking factors but add emphasis on structured data and direct answer formats.
-Content that already ranks in the top 10 has a significantly higher likelihood of being cited in AI Overviews compared to content ranking below position 10.
+Google AI Overviews (formerly SGE) build on existing Google ranking factors but add emphasis on structured data and direct answer formats.
+Content that already ranks well organically has a higher likelihood of being cited in AI Overviews, though the advantage is narrowing.
+Recent analysis shows only 38% of AI Overview citations come from top-10 pages, down from 76% in earlier studies.
+This means lower-ranking content with strong E-E-A-T signals and structured data can still earn citations.

 Key Optimization Tactics: